Answered: What is Greening Out? Explaining “Cannabis Overdoses”

 - Take deep breaths

-- Try taking straight CBD oil or other CBD products
+- Try taking straight CBD oil, or CBD products that include calming terpenes

 - Turn on calming music or a television show